itcssec/ProActiveSecuritySuite/readme.txt

 = 1.5.9.6 =

 New feature: Added an export to CSV functionality on the Blocked IPs and Traffic Insights pages.

 = 1.5.9.7 =

 Fix: Fix an issue where a missing file caused fatal error

+= 1.5.9.8 =

+New: Added option to create and manage a Cloudflare custom IP list with an associated WAF rule.
+Users can view, add, or remove IPs from the list directly in the plugin, and are notified when Cloudflare returns errors such as list capacity being reached.